 If you’ve negotiated a purchase remotely, some dealers will be willing to deliver your car to you, Carvana-style.
 This adds a bit of convenience, but more importantly, a bit of pomp and circumstance to your major purchase.

 If you purchase from a private party, ensure the seller has all paperwork ready for you both to sign before a penny trades hands.
 This includes transferring the title and registration, the bill of sale, taxes, and fees.

-Your last step is to find good insurance.
+Your last step is to find good insurance (and make sure it’s as low as possible).
 That’s a whole bag of tricks we won’t open today, but hopefully you know what to expect from your investigation in step 4.

 Buying a new car shouldn’t be an afterthought like buying an appliance.
 Not all cars are created equal, and some are absolutely more capable at raising your quality of life than others.
 Just 10 extra hours of research and test drives can mean the difference between passionless coexistence and a never-ending honeymoon.